ERElli/Hyde/Use Cases/LaunchGame/Play own created level.md

 Play own created level

 <strong> Description: </strong>
-The user is currently on the starting main menu and wants to play a level that is part of the regular story mode.
+The user is currently on the starting main menu and wants to play a level he/she created using the level editor.

 <strong> Actors: </strong>
 User

 <strong> Triggers: </strong>
-User choses a desired level to play.
+User choses a desired level to play that he/she created using the level editor

 <strong> Preconditions: </strong>